OscarXvita/LightItUp/README.md

 # LightItUp

 A hacking solution that helps Night-owl and hard working Chinese students gain control at their dorm electricity and bypass enforcement of dorm electricity-off after 23:00.
-A hacking solution that helps Night-owl and hard working Chinese students gain control at their dorm electricity and bypass enforcement of dorm electricity-off after 23:00.

 College Students are one of the most oppressed groups in Chinese universities.
 They have to study and play at a scheduled Time.
 For example, dorms in my university would enforce an electricity off at 23:00, making it troublesome for students to stay up late for studying and researching, and of course, phone charging and entertainments.(i.e. Coin Mining, Train time-consuming RNN/DNN models or download huge files overnight).